A polynomial dimension-dependence analysis of Bramble--Pasciak--Xu preconditioners: Fundamental tools

 \subsection{Bramble--Hilbert lemma}

 The Bramble--Hilbert lemma~\cite{BH:1970} is a fundamental tool in polynomial approximation theory in Sobolev spaces~\cite[Chapter~4]{BS:2008}.
-In this section, we derive a sharp estimate for the Bramble--Hilbert lemma on convex domains, where the constant involved is independent of the dimension, the shape of the domain, and other related geometric factors.
+Here we use a version on convex domains whose constant is independent of the dimension, the shape of the domain, and other related geometric factors.
+The estimate is closely related to the convex-domain Bramble--Hilbert estimates in~\cite{DL:2004}; we include the short proof to make the dimension dependence explicit.

 We begin by recalling the sharp Poincar\'e inequality for convex domains, as presented in~\cite{Bebendorf:2003,PW:1960}.
 This result is particularly noteworthy, since for nonconvex domains---even those with favorable geometric structure such as vertex patches~\cite{VV:2012}---the situation becomes substantially more complicated, and the dependence on the dimension can grow as large as $\mathcal{O}(d^d)$, which is prohibitively severe.